 Child Abuse and Neglect v.
 94 Aug 2019: Article 104045

-This article investigates whether claims of parental alienation syndrome are being used in Australia as a counter allegations of child sexual abuse in family court cases.
+This article investigates whether claims of parental alienation syndrome are being used in Australia as a counter to allegations of child sexual abuse in family court cases.
 It reviews 357 court judgements from between 2010 and 2015 to explore themes of parental alienation, parent coaching, mothers as manipulative, mothers as mentally ill, and the best interest of the child.

 London : High Court of Justice, 2019.